Abibubble/icecapades/README.md

 #### Best Practices:
 * This was knocked down due to issues in the console.
-* The console error is due to the webmanifest, which we couldn't find a fix for.
+* The console error is due to the Permissions-Policy header, which we couldn't find a fix for.

 #### SEO:
 * All relevant meta tags have been included for full social media integration.